Deafgard Emergency Alarm

 - Bed & Breakfasts

 - No installation required

 - Activates at 2.4 KHz of continuous sound over 75 decibels for approximately 20 seconds

 - Adjustable sensitivity so Deafgard works with your existing fire and smoke alarms

 The unit will activate when it ‘hears’ 2.4 KHz of continuous sound over 75 decibels for approximately 15 seconds.

 For residential use, a smoke alarm must be located within the bedroom where the Deafgard will be used.
 We strongly recommend interconnected smoke alarms for all dwellings as all alarms will activate when one detects smoke providing immediate notification to all occupants on activation.

 Deafgard Issued at hotel reception.
 The Safety Centre found hotels were looking for a product that would give their deaf and hard of hearing guests reassurance in an emergency, independence to move freely and comply with regulations.
 There are nine million deaf and hard of hearing people in the UK, so the the need for deaf assistance solutions is great to open up more inclusive facilities and improve fire safety standards.
 Babette commented “Most of our Deafgard customers are hotels.
 The owners and maintenance staff commonly require a solution to accommodate their guests who are deaf or hard of hearing and ensure they comply with the Equality Act 2010.

-EvacuLife Recommends: Deafgard For Commercial Use
+EvacuLife Recommends: Deafgard For Residential and Commercial Use

 Under the Disability Discriminations Act (DDA) all owners of commercial buildings and public buildings are required to make adequate provisions for the needs of deaf and people hard of hearing.